Armor for Sleep: History

 A Machine Shop remix of their track "Remember to Feel Real" was featured on the Snakes on a Plane soundtrack in August 2006.

 The next year, the band debuted a new track entitled "End of the World" on the soundtrack for the 2007 film Transformers.
-This song would later appear on their next record, but with various changes, including the reduction in vocal effects and keyboards.
+The song appeared on their next record, but with various changes, including a reduction in vocal effects and keyboards.

 Armor For Sleep released their third full-length album Smile for Them on October 30, 2007.

-On August 20, 2008, the band announced an extended play (EP), entitled The Way Out Is Broken.
+On August 20, 2008, the band announced an extended play (EP) entitled The Way Out Is Broken.

-Disbandments and reunions
+Disbandment and reunions

 On October 28, 2009, it was officially announced that the band would be parting ways.
 Frontman Ben Jorgensen released a statement informing fans of the inevitable, after the band had been inactive, not undertaking a tour for over a year.

 The band regrouped to play the 2012 Bamboozle Festival in New Jersey, releasing the following statement:

 "We have no motivation for doing this other than to get up on stage and say goodbye properly to the people out there who never got the opportunity to see us one last time.
 Like Sam Beckett in Quantum Leap we will strive to "put right what once went wrong"...and then just like him we will poof out of existence.
 But for good this time- we promise."

 On July 20, 2015, the band announced an eight city tour to celebrate the 10th anniversary of What To Do When You Are Dead.